Want to paint a stencil on furniture? Here’s a guide on how to paint a layered stencil using beautiful cherry blossom.

 Creating the stencil

 I bought this cherry blossom stencil from Etsy.
-Often I make my own stencils but frankly I didn’t want to spend the time on it.
 I paid £3.42 for a digital file with an instant download.
 A bargain, saving me the time to design and test my own version or wait for delivery of one in the post.

 This post may include affiliate links so you can easily find the products I love and use myself.
 If you purchase these products, I may earn a small commission at no extra cost to you.